jaredbwasserman/openfda-converter/README.md

 Downloads data from the [openFDA API](https://api.fda.gov/download.json) and converts the data to various formats.

-## Generating Keys
+## Generating Fields

-1. Supply a value for the `KEYS_GENERATOR_PATH` environment variable
+1. Supply the absolute path for `com.jaredbwasserman.openfda.model.generated` as the value of the `FIELDS_GENERATOR_OUTPUT_PATH` environment variable
-2. Go to `com.jaredbwasserman.openfda.generate.EndpointDatasetKeysGeneratorTest`
+2. Go to `com.jaredbwasserman.openfda.generate.EndpointDatasetFieldsGeneratorTest`
-3. Run `testEndpointDatasetKeysGenerator`
+3. Run `testGenerateFieldsForAllEndpoints`
-4. Move the generated files into the `com.jaredbwasserman.openfda.model.generated` package
+4. Format the generated files in the `com.jaredbwasserman.openfda.model.generated` package

 ## References